UlfurOrn/Team5/README.md

 ## Docker
-For this sprint we also decided to make a docker container for the hosting of the website.
+For the 4th sprint we also decided to make a docker container for the hosting of the website.
 The docker container currently contains the git repository, an apache2 service with configuration to get connections from habittracker.gudjoniv.com and systemd configuration files to run the REST api and the WebApp.
 To get the docker container simply enter:
 1. Get the docker container
 ```sh